bignerdranch/bnr-webhooks/README.md

 Provides a collection of tools for sending and receiving webhooks.
 This
 includes:

-* Controller for receiving incoming webhooks from other BNR services.
+* Controller for receiving incoming webhooks from other BNR services
 * Methods for sending webhooks to subscribers
-* Methods for signing and validating signatures in webhooks to confirm they come from a trusted party.
+* Methods for signing and validating signatures in webhooks to confirm they come from a trusted party

 ## Installation